Eval calls apply,

 primitive procedures to interface with Python's turtle

-modules.
+or math modules.
 Other than that

 all computation must be done in Scheme.
 If you do add new primitives,

-then make sure to submit scheme_primitives.py
+then make sure to submit scheme_primitives.py in addition

-to contest.scm
+to contest.scm.

 Prizes will be awarded for the winning entry in each of the following categories, as well as 3 extra credit points.